ernestlitvin/fraud-detection-analysis/README.md

 ![Proportion of Transactions by Hour (within each group)](images/prop.png)

 3.  **`Merchant_Category` is a Weak but Noticeable Indicator.**
-    - Categories such as `Online Services` and `Travel` exhibit a **disproportionately higher share** of fraudulent transactions compared to their share in legitimate transactions.
+    - Categories such as `Online Services`, `Travel` and `Groceries` exhibit a **disproportionately higher share** of fraudulent transactions compared to their share in legitimate transactions.
 This marks them as higher-risk categories that may require closer monitoring by fraud detection systems.
 ![Proportion of Transactions by Category](images/prop_by_cat.png)

 ## 4. Tools Used